Spirio vs. Disklavier

 We have taken a deeper look into the differences between the Yamaha Disklavier and Steinway Spirio in this article and hope that it helps you to choose the best 21st Century self-playing piano for you.

 But an instrument this technologically advanced needs to be seen and heard up close and personal.
 Towards that end, we hope you will fill out the form below to make an in-store appointment with our informed and helpful M. Steinert & Sons staff.
-They are available at either of our two locations in Boston and Newton, MA.
+They are available at our location in Newton, MA.

 For further reading, please see these additional articles on the Steinway Spirio.